How to Recognize and Avoid Phishing Attacks

 If you've received a suspicious email that claims to come from N26, please forward it to email@example.com, delete it immediately and reach out to our Customer Support service via the in-app chat feature or give us a call at 1-888-626-0626.
 You can also get more safety tips and information by visiting our security page.

 Ready for mobile banking that has your back?
-At N26 we take security seriously, with FDIC-insured account protection, secure log-in, instant account alerts, and tools that allow you to have full control of your card.
+At N26 we take security seriously, with secure log-in, instant account alerts, and tools that allow you to have full control over your card.
+And, through our partner bank, Axos Bank®, deposits are FDIC-insured up to $250,000.
 Easily open an N26 account right from your phone in 5 minutes, and enjoy secure mobile banking that fits your lifestyle.

 The N26 account is offered by Axos Bank®, Member FDIC.
 N26 Inc. is a service provider of Axos Bank.
 All deposit accounts of the same ownership and/or vesting held at Axos Bank are combined and insured under the same FDIC Certificate 35546.
 All deposit accounts through Axos Bank brands are not separately insured by the FDIC from other deposit accounts held with the same ownership and/or vesting at Axos Bank.
 The N26 Visa® Debit Card is issued by Axos Bank pursuant to a license by Visa U.S.A.
 Inc. The N26 Visa Debit Card may be used everywhere Visa debit cards are accepted.